ansachs/Expensive-Roasters/README.md

 name: alexlathan2@gmail.com
 pass: CodePlatoon1

+**self registration in okta is still in Beta testing and was not accessible under the free preview account**

 **Tip 1:** in edit mode: double click on an item to edit its properties

 **Tip 2:** in edit mode: click on a category title to edit the name